Tetramatrix/doxmyipwindowstool/Readme.md

 IP2Location Lite IP Address Browser

 1. What is does it do?
-IP2Location Lite IP Address Browser is a simple viewer for the free IP2Location Lite database making use C#, PHP, Ajax, Json, HTML, CSS, the Chromium webrowser and the PHP7 built-in server.
+IP2Location Lite IP Address Browser is a simple viewer for the free IP2Location Lite database making use of C#, JS, PHP, Ajax, Json, HTML, CSS, the Chromium webrowser and the PHP7 built-in server.

 1.2.
 Features
 - Supports the free IP2location Lite database (DB15 binary file) with millions of updated IP addresses.